OrderOfTheTrillest/cool-plugins/NOTFREE.md

 Lofi/Tape Effects
 -------------

 * [XLN RC-20 Retro Color](https://www.xlnaudio.com/products/addictive_fx/effect/rc-20_retro_color) - great sounding lo-fi multi-effects.
-Can sound like velcro on a bad gramophone or a broken atari - product manager download
+Can sound like velcro on a bad gramophone or a broken atari.
+Good as a subtle or full on effect - product manager download
 * [Acustica Taupe](https://www.acustica-audio.com/shop/products/TAUPE) - saturation models from 40 tape machines, plus excellent eq, compressor and channel strip.
 I particularly like the compressor.
 Not really lofi but definitely tape.
 Fairly resource heavy but not too bad for Acustica.
 Very large - product manager download

 Multi-effects